D. J. Smith (ice hockey): Toronto Maple Leafs (2015–2019)

 Smith joined the Toronto Maple Leafs of the National Hockey League as an assistant coach to newly hired head coach Mike Babcock.
 In his first season with the Leafs in 2015–16, Toronto struggled to a 29–42–11 record, earning 69 points, and finishing in last place in the NHL.

 The rebuilding Leafs saw improvement during the 2016–17 season, as Toronto finished with a 40–27–15 record, earning 95 points, and the second wild-card seed in the Eastern Conference.
 In the post-season, the Maple Leafs lost to the Washington Capitals in six games.

-Toronto continued to improvement during Smith's third season with the team in 2017–18, as the Maple Leafs had a 49–26–7 record, earning 105 points, and third place in the Atlantic Division.
+Toronto continued to improve during Smith's third season with the team in 2017–18, as the Maple Leafs had a 49–26–7 record, earning 105 points, and third place in the Atlantic Division.
 In the first round of the post-season, the Leafs lost to the Boston Bruins in seven games.

 The Leafs saw a slight decline in the 2018–19 season, as the club finished with a 46–28–8 record, earning 100 points, five fewer than the previous season, however, Toronto once again finished in third place in the Atlantic Division.
 In the first round of the playoffs, the Leafs had a re-match against the Boston Bruins and once again lost in seven games to the Bruins.

 Following the season, Smith resigned from his job with the Leafs and took the job to become the head coach of the Ottawa Senators.

-Ottawa Senators (2019–present)
+Ottawa Senators (2019–2023)

 On May 23, 2019, the Ottawa Senators announced that Smith agreed to a three-year contract to be the team's head coach.
 On July 28, 2021, the Senators signed Smith to a two-year contract extension, running through the 2023–24 season, with a club option for 2024–25.
+After an 11–15–0 start to his fifth season as head coach, the Senators fired Smith on December 18, 2023.

+Los Angeles Kings (2024)

+On February 6, 2024, the Los Angeles Kings hired Smith as an assistant coach on Jim Hiller's staff.